-Ticks can spread a number of serious diseases and are therefore dangerous to people and pets.
+Ticks can spread several serious diseases and are therefore dangerous to people and pets.
 In this post, our North Providence vets explain how these external parasites thrive, including which signs to beware of, and how to keep ticks away from your pets and your family.

 Ticks are external parasites that feed on the blood of animals and humans.
 They do not fly or jump and so rely on hosts (usually, it's wild animals that are responsible for bringing ticks onto your property) for transportation.
 Once they are on your property, pets frequently become hosts and the parasites are then brought into your home.